aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the new function.
 (In 'real' Python the nested lambda's name would be `<lambda>.<locals>.<lambda>`, reflecting the nesting.)

-    # in code generation 2 v2:
+    # in CodeGen methods v2:
         def make_closure(self, code, name):
             if code.co_freevars:
                 return (concat([op.LOAD_CLOSURE(self.cell_index(freevar))